10 Things We Did with Our Lives Before Facebook

 It’s the first thing I look at when I wake up in the morning and the last thing I look at before my head hits the pillow at night.
 What is it?
 Facebook.

-When we ran into someone we hadn’t seen in a while we actually talked and caught up with what was going on in their life and there was so much to talk about.
-Now when we run into a Facebook friend we haven’t actually seen in forever there’s not much to say except “I saw on Facebook.”
+When we ran into someone we hadn’t seen in a while, we actually talked and caught up with what was going on in their life and there was so much to talk about.
+Now when we run into a Facebook friend we haven’t seen face to face in forever, there’s not much to say except “Yeah, I saw your post.”

 Remember when watching the nightly news was a big deal?
 Remember when listening to the radio for the latest news was the first thing you’d do in the morning, especially if that news involved weather-related school closings?
 Now, we can get all we could ever want to know and then some from our Facebook feed and literally as it's happening.